anton-ovod/Web-BasedLibrarySystem/README.md

 #### 6.2 Contact Information
 For queries related to this document:
 - Author: Anton Ovod
-- Email: [Your Email Address]
+- Email: antovod36@gmail.com
-- Institution: [Your Institution Name]
+- Institution: Lublin University of Technology

 ---
 This document is subject to revision as the project progresses.